benswinney/kube-homelab-multinode/README.md

 kubectl patch deploy --namespace kube-system tiller-deploy -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}'
 ```

-Install the helm cli on the remaining Master / Control Plane nodes.
-This allows us to interactive with Helm even if the first Master / Control Plane node is unavailable.
+Install the helm cli on the remaining Master nodes.
+This allows us to interactive with Helm even if the first Master node is unavailable.

 > master02